optile/checkout-web-sdk-code-demo/README.md

     npm run preview

-## Configuration

-By default, this demo application uses an internal integration environment to generate list session.
-You can change the environment by passing `longId` and `env` as URL query parameters.

-*Note: More info about generating backend payment session* [here](https://checkoutdocs.payoneer.com/docs/basic-integration-checkout-web-sdk)

-**Example Usage:**

-    {BASE_URL}/?longId=longId&env=test

-### Available Environments

-Specify the environment using the `env` parameter.
-Available options include:

--   `test` - Sandbox environment
--   `live` - Production environment

 ## Deployment

 This project is automatically deployed to GitHub Pages via GitHub Actions.
 Any push to the `main` branch triggers the deployment process.